 Having a beautiful indoor garden requires a lot of effort and time.
-However, there are some fast-growing indoor plants that you can use to make your indoor paradise grow faster and be eye-catching.
+However, there are some fast-growing indoor plants that you can use to make your indoor paradise grow fasterand be eye-catching.

-17 Fast Growing Indoor Plants
+17 Fast Growing Indoor Plants That You Can Easily Grow In A Month

 1. Spider Plant

-Spider plant is one of the fastest growing plants in the green world and it can grow up to 3 feet.
+The spider plant is one of the fastest growing plants in the green world and it can grow up to 3 feet.
 Why is it called Spider Plant?
 Well, it looks like a spider!
 But, you probably wouldn’t realize it if no one tells you that.

 It’s often in a pot while its leaves are hanging down its sides, resembling spider’s legs.
 No matter how spooky its name can sound, this plant looks astonishing!
-It’s a perfect plant for those in love with minimalism and simplicity.
+It’s a perfect indoor plant for those in love with minimalism and simplicity.

 The plant is mostly green, while the leaves might have discrete white or yellow highlights along the edges.